Taking Control of Your Health: Overcoming Obstacles

-I know for sure, that I’ve gotten in the way of my health in the past.
+I know for sure that I’ve gotten in the way of my health in the past.
 I’ve done it so many times before.
 You know how it is: You know what you need to do.
 You understand that what you’re doing or eating is wrong.
 But you can’t pull yourself together; you can’t get your head on straight to move forward with your health.

-We often get to the point, usually in midlife, where we wonder: How did we get here?
+We often reach the point, usually in midlife, where we wonder, “How did we get here?
 It wasn’t like this before.
-What am I doing wrong?
+What am I doing wrong?”

 You need rest